Why Work-Life Balance Is Hard for Everyone

 Tip #1- Break Tasks Into Smaller, Manageable Steps

-One way to manage unrealistic expectations is by breaking large tasks into smaller, more achievable goals.
+One way to manage unrealistic expectations is by breaking large tasks into smaller, more achievable steps.
 Instead of trying to finish everything in one day, focus on the most important tasks and tackle them one at a time.
 This approach helps you feel more in control and less overwhelmed.
-Remember, it’s okay to leave some tasks for tomorrow.
-The key is being realistic about what you can accomplish with the time and energy you have today.
+The key is being realistic about what you can accomplish with the time and energy you have for today.

 2. Lack of Boundaries Shaped by Cultural Expectations